 Don’t be afraid to show emotions

-Of course, on the flip side, it’s okay if you’re upset in front of Baby during or after you’ve talked to him about what’s happened.
-Some parents feel that toddlers shouldn’t see strong emotions while they’re this age, but while it might surprise Baby or even upset him for a little while, but it’s not fair to you to have to bottle all of your feelings up.
+Of course, on the flip side, it’s okay if you’re upset in front of Baby during or after you’ve talked to her about what’s happened.
+Some parents feel that toddlers shouldn’t see strong emotions while they’re this age, but while it might surprise Baby or even upset her for a little while, but it’s not fair to you to have to bottle all of your feelings up.
 More than that, it’s good for Baby to see you expressing these emotions, even if they aren’t pleasant.
-From watching you, he will gain a model for how to handle strong emotions, and the understanding that his own strong feelings and reactions are a normal and healthy part of life.
+From watching you, she will gain a model for how to handle strong emotions, and the understanding that her own strong feelings and reactions are a normal and healthy part of life.

 Ease into the conversation